 The Audit Committee consists of three members, Messrs.
 Hochstim and Cownie and Dr. Sexton.
-In 2000, the Audit Committee met four times.
-The Audit Committee and the Board of Directors adopted a Charter for the Audit Committee which is attached to this Proxy Statement as Appendix A. The Company's securities are listed on the New York Stock Exchange and are governed by its listing standards.
+In 2001, the Audit Committee met four times.
+The Audit Committee and the Board of Directors adopted a Charter for the Audit Committee in 2001 and review and reassess the adequacy of the Charter annually.
+The Company's securities are listed on the New York Stock Exchange and are governed by its listing standards.
 All members of the Audit Committee meet the independence standards of Section 303.01(B)(2)(a) of the New York Stock Exchange Listing Company Manual.